Reading Time: 6 minutes

 The flower of Grk is morphologically hermaphroditic but functionally female, which means the flower has both male and female organs but the male part is undeveloped so the flower is unable to self-pollinate.
 As such, Plavac Mali is co-planted with Grk in the vineyard to serve as a pollinator.
 Interestingly, this botanical arrangement is considered incestuous in the human context as Grk is a descendant of Crljenak Kaštela (also known as Tribidrag and Zinfandel), which is a parent of Plavac Mali.

-The Grk grape tends to accumulate high sugar content while maintaining excellent acidity, making it a good candidate for a full-bodied white wine and dessert wine.
+The Grk grape tends to accumulate high sugar content while maintaining excellent acidity, making it a good candidate for full-bodied white wine and dessert wine.
 Wine made from Grk is usually moderately aromatic with distinct salinity and tartness that beg to marry a shellfish.
-A well-made Grk wine expresses sweet fruit notes along with a citrus lift, a mineral streak, and an herbal hint.
-The body is medium to full and complemented by a round, textured mouthfeel.
+A well-made Grk wine expresses sweet fruit notes along with a citrus lift, a mineral streak, an herbal hint, and a mildly bitter finish.
+The body is medium to full, complemented by a round mouthfeel when given some months to age on the lees.
 Imagine a Muscadet on steroid or a Chardonnay meets Sancerre, and that’s Grk.

-Limited in production, it’s rare to see Grk wine outside the island.
-So the only chance to drink it is to visit Korčula (not a bad idea at all), its sunny home ground hedged with azure vastness, or seek out this elusive beverage in Split or Zagreb, the two largest cities in Croatia.
+Limited in production, it’s rare to see Grk wine outside Korčula.
+So the best chance to drink it is to visit Grk’s sunny home ground hedged with azure vastness, or seek out this elusive beverage in Split or Zagreb—the two largest cities in Croatia.
 During summer when Korčula welcomes a massive influx of tourists, almost the whole production of Grk wine can be consumed within a season.

 EXOTIC WINE TRAVEL’S PICKS